Why Debts Discharged in Bankruptcy Are Not Taxable Income

 Debts can also be excluded from your income for tax purposes if you're insolvent—the total amount of your debts exceeds the total fair market value of all your assets.
 This is the case even if you haven't yet filed for bankruptcy to rectify the problem.

-But here's another catch: The extent of your insolvency must be as great as or more than the debt that was canceled.
+But here's another catch: The extent of your insolvency must be as great as, or more than, the debt that was canceled.
 You're fine if your debts exceed the fair market value of your assets by $10,000 and a lender forgives $10,000 in debt or less.
-But if the lender cancels a $15,000 debt, the difference— $5,000—becomes taxable income if your insolvency is only $10,000.
+But if the lender cancels a $15,000 debt, the difference becomes taxable income if your insolvency is only $10,000.

-And if that canceled debt is associated with a foreclosure, you don't have to count this as income either, at least through 2017.
+If that canceled debt is associated with a foreclosure, you don't have to count this as income either, as of 2017.
 The Mortgage Debt Forgiveness Act technically expired at the end of 2016, but the Bipartisan Budget Act of 2018 extended it retroactively through the end of 2017.

 The mortgage had to be on your principal residence.
-The law allows you to exclude from income up to $1 million in debt and $2 million in this case if you're married and you file a joint return.
+According to bankruptcy lawyers, the law allows you to exclude from income up to $1 million in debt and $2 million in this case if you're married and you file a joint return.